grokify/ringcentral-permahooks/README.md

 $ go run server.go
 ```

-You can create and renew the webhook by calling the service.
+After you start the service, create a webhook by calling the `/createhook` endpoint.
+You can also call the `/renewhook` endpoint to manually renew the webhook.
 For example:

 ```bash
 # Create Webhook